-Crappie fishing is picking up.
-One fisherman caught 21 nice ones this weekend around a pier using a silver jig.
-Fishermen have been reporting catching 15-20 at a time.
+Crappie fishing was fair.
+Some fishermen have been catching around 20 per day fishing docks and boathouses in 10-13'.
 Jigs and minnows are the best bets.
 Piers close to deep water along the south end of the lake are a good place to try and trolling the open water should also produce results.
+Try shooting the docks with roadrunners to target less pressured fish.

-No reports on bass this weekend, but Ronnie says he sees quite a bit of bass activity in the late afternoons.
-Pitch dark color soft plastics and jigs around cypress trees close to deep water.
+Bass fishing was slow.
+Try pitching dark color soft plastics and jigs around wood close to deep water.
 Piers and laydowns near deep water are holding bass.
 Throwing a crankbait or chatterbait between the piers and near the mouth of Muddy Bayou are producing as well.
+Bass are holding on outside corners of piers and inside corners with wood present.
+Bass are feeding heavily on shad and silversides.

 A few bream were caught recently, but it's still a little slow.
 Eagle is known for having some nice sized bream.
-Try crickets, worms, or beetle spins around structure.
+Try crickets, worms, or beetle spins around brushpiles and laydowns.

 A lake depth map with fish attractor locations is vailable at: http://www.mdwfp.com/fishing-boating/lake-depth-maps.aspx- click on the Eagle Lake PDF.